UPC/ravada/docs/docs/install_guest_alpine.rst

 .. image:: images/create_alpine.png

-When the machine is created start it from Admin Tools , Virtual Machines
+When the machine is created start it from Admin Tools menu, click on Virtual Machines to see a list.
+At the right there is a bunch of buttons.
+Click on *view* to start and access the virtual machine console.

 .. image:: images/create_alpine_view.png